Pratyush/hekaton-system/docs/subcircuit_api_and_protocol.md

 impl<P: CircuitWithPortals> MultiStageConstraintSynthesizer for CpPortalProver {
-    // Three stages: input wires, output wires, and the circuit body fn total_num_stages(&self) -> usize {
+    // Two stages: Subtrace commit, and the rest fn total_num_stages(&self) -> usize {
-        3
+        2
     }

     /// Generates constraints for the i-th stage.